nolanlab/REDSEA/README.md

 ### Parameters
 With the ```.tiff``` images, ```.mat``` segmentation file and ```.csv``` channel information, we are now ready to implement REDSEA for boundary compensation.

 There are **two methods** for boundary compensation in REDSEA: ```Sudoku``` and ```Cross```.
 The algorithm walks through the boundaries of each cell, and decides the area to extract signal.
-You would need to choose one of the two methods and deside how many pixels to expand from the boundary pixel:
+You would need to choose one of the two methods and decide how many pixels to expand from the boundary pixel:

 <p align="center"><img width=50%% src="https://github.com/BokaiZhu/REDSEA/blob/master/media/method_show.png"></p>